Saurav-S97/Software-Engineer/README.md

 ## Projects

-### GPT-2 clone (124M)
+### GPT-2 Clone (124M)

 ![So Cold Barn](/assets/img/SoColdBarn.png)

-Through my own interest and online resources, I recreated GPT-2 on a smaller scale.
+Through my own interest and online resources, I recreated OpenAI's GPT-2 on a smaller scale.
 During this process, I learnt all the accompaning components that make up a neural network and a Large Language Model, such as calculating token weights, logits, loss and gradients during a backwards pass and adjusting the weights to achieve a better loss.
 I also learnt about different types of optimisation techniques to save on time and space, such as the various weight decay methods as well as forcing calculations on 1 kernel using flash attention.
 Overall, I believe my practical approach to learning has made me much more confident working with neural networks and understanding how AI works on a deep level.

 ### 2D Box-Pushing Puzzle Game